 The Town Council may impose sanctions on members whose conduct does not comply with the Town's ethical standards, such as public or private reprimand, formal censure, loss of seniority or committee assignment, or budget restriction.
-Where allowed by law, the Town Council also may remove members of Council, PC, ARB, and committees from office.
-The Town Council acknowledges that it does not have such authority over the BZA for the Town.
+Where allowed by law, the Town Council also may remove members of Council, appointed boards, commissions, and committees from office.